shuenw/designcode-resources/readme.md

 - [Typography](#Typography)

 ## Ideation
+- [Untools](https://untools.co) "Collection of thinking tools and frameworks to help you solve problems, make decisions and understand systems."
 - [Whimsica](https://whimsical.co) "Communicate visually at the speed of thought."
 - [Overflow](https://overflow.io) "Turn your designs into playable user flow diagrams that tell a story."
 - [Octopus.do](https://octopus.do) "Visual sitemaps and estimates."
 - [Walling](https://walling.app) "Walling will help you build your network of ideas and inspiration, and use it to curate content for your next project or research."